foxdalas/cloudfront-invalidator/README.md

     tag_value: ""
     # Paths to invalidate.
 Provide paths in a JSON array format, e.g., '["/path1", "/path2"]'.
 Paths must start with a '/'
     paths: '/index.html, /assets/*]'
+    # Wait for the invalidation to complete.
+Default is true
+    wait: true
 ```

 ### Example Workflow